 In addition, the integral operation can be performed within a specified gate.
-Touch Gate area in the math dialog box, and enable the Gate function, then set Gate A and Gate B to define the gate.
+Click Gate area in the math dialog box, and enable the Gate function, then set Gate A and Gate B to define the gate.
 The setting of the gate cursors is similar to that of normal cursors.
 See "Select and Move Cursors" for details.

-19.3.3 Square Root
+17.3.3 Square Root

-Square root ($\sqrt{\ }$) calculates the square root of the selected source.
-If the waveform value is negative (the waveform is below the ground level), the result
+Square root ( $\sqrt{\ }$ ) calculates the square root of the selected source.
+If the waveform value is negative (the waveform is below the ground level), the result is displayed as zero.

-19.3.4 Absolute
+17.3.4 Absolute

-19.3.5 Sign
+17.3.5 Sign